 Like with board meetings, most of the noticing requirements for your HOA are going to depend on your state’s legislature and your HOA’s governing documents.

-Since special board meeting do not happen regularly, someone is going to have to call the meeting.
+Since special board meetings does not happen regularly, someone is going to have to call the meeting.
 The president, chairperson, another board officer, or a number or percentage of board members can call the meeting.

 States require boards give their membership proper notice.
 While the requirements vary by state, it’s standard for states to require the time of the meeting, location of the meeting, and the subject of the meeting in all meeting notices.